BorisVSchmid/numerai-vladthestaker/README.md

 ## Warnings

-Vlad only considers portfolios with a average positive return.
+Vlad should only consider portfolios with an average positive return.
 This is because I noticed that the tangency portfolio selection can be a bit wonky otherwise, and sometimes suggests portfolios with a negative-return based on a single model.
+By default, Vlad uses 80% of the mean benchmark-models scores, which in general is positive.

 Particularly when you are just starting to use Vlad, use the model-performances-plot to see if the models selected by Vlad make sense to you.